Community Innovation Challenge

 Judging Criteria:

-Implementation (30%) – What is your plan to execute your idea?
+Implementation (20%) – What is your plan to execute your idea?
 What resources and funding will you require and how do you intend to get them?
-What are your skill sets, what team members or partners will you need?
+What are your skill sets?
+What team members or partners will you need?
 What are your first steps to find the resources you need in our local community?
+When can you start?

-Presentation (10%) – Is your proposal well written and explained clearly?
-Is it presented in a professional manner that would encourage investment and partners?
-Did you conduct enough research into your idea?
+Presentation (10%) – The proposal should be well-written and explained clearly.
+It should be presented in a professional manner that would encourage investment and partners.
+Make sure you conduct thorough research into your idea.

 The top ten entries as determined by our judging panel will qualify for the Semi-Final stage of the competition, and are all eligible for cash prizes.

-Students must attend one workshop and pitch their idea to a panel of judges to qualify for their cash prize.
+Students must attend the workshop and pitch their idea to a panel of judges to be eligible for cash prizes.
 The top four semi-finalists will qualify as finalists for the Grand Finals.

-The second stage of the competition is the Semi-Finals Week.
-During this week, students will learn about social entrepreneurship in more detail and receive training from community leaders and faculty to refine and improve their ideas.
-They will also receive information on developing effective PowerPoint and pitch presentations.
+This workshop is designed for students to learn about social entrepreneurship in more detail and receive training from community leaders and faculty to refine and improve their ideas.
+They will also receive information on developing effective PowerPoints and delivering pitch presentations.

 All 10 of the semi-finalists will make a pitch presentation with a PowerPoint slideshow of their final ideas.
 Pitches will be a maximum of five minutes to a panel of judges from the Topeka Community Foundation.
 The top four entries as decided by the judges will qualify for the Grand Finals round and will be announced that afternoon.

 The top four entries or Grand Finalists will compete approximately two weeks later in a pitch presentation.
-Students will be required to expand on their ideas and include more details on their proposed venture in a maximum of 10 minutes that includes an additional Q&A session with the judges following their presentation.
+Students will be required to expand on their ideas and include more details on their proposed venture in a maximum of 10 minutes with an additional Q&A session with the judges following their presentation.
 A PowerPoint presentation is expected.
-The Grand Finals event will be held on Thursday, April 4, 2024 from 6:00-8:30 p.m., Washburn Room A, Memorial Union.
+Winners will be announced that evening.
+The Grand Finals event will be held on Thursday, April 17, 2025 from 6:00-8:30 p.m., Washburn Room A, Memorial Union.

 Questions or want to join a team?